seapagan/github-changelog-md/docs/usage.md

 ## Hide PR from the Changelog

-if there is a PR that you do **NOT** wish to include in the changelog for some reason, you can add `[no changelog]` anywhere in the PR title and it will be excluded from the changelog.
+If there is a PR that you do **NOT** wish to include in the changelog for some reason, you can add `[no changelog]` anywhere in the PR title, and it will be excluded from the changelog.
 This is case-insensitive, so `[No Changelog]` or `[NO CHANGELOG]` will also work.